LiberTEM/LiberTEM/docs/source/formats.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Using the GUI, mostly the same parameters need to be specified, although some
 are only available in the Python API.
-Tuples (for example for :code:`scan_size`)
+Tuples (for example for :code:`nav_shape`)
-have to be entered as comma-separated values.
-We follow
+have to be entered as separated values into the fields.
+You can hit a comma to jump to
-the NumPy convention here and specify the "fast-access" dimension last, so a
+the next field.
+We follow the NumPy convention here and specify the "fast-access" dimension
-value of :code:`"42, 21"` would mean the same as specifying :code:`(42, 21)` in
+last, so a value of :code:`42`, :code:`21` would mean the same as specifying
-the Python API, setting :code:`y=42` and :code:`x=21`.
+:code:`(42, 21)` in the Python API, setting :code:`y=42` and :code:`x=21`.
 Note that the GUI
-currently only support 4D data sets, while the scripting API should handle more
+is currently limited to 2D visualizations, while the scripting API should handle more
-general n-dimensional data.
+general visualizations.

 See also :ref:`the concepts section <concepts>`.